-Upon entering the Advanced Teacher Stage, teachers in high-poverty schools will be eligible for an increase in their base salaries in the form of a service credit.
-Advanced Teachers will be granted a two-year service credit, meaning that they will be paid as if they had two additional years in the system.
+Upon entering the Advanced Teacher Stage, teachers in high-poverty schools will be eligible to move more quickly along the pay scale through the receipt of service credits.
+Advanced Teachers will be granted a twoyear service credit, meaning that they will be paid as if they had two additional years in the system.